Fullmetal Alchemist: Development

-After reading about the concept of the philosopher's stone, Arakawa became attracted to the idea of characters using alchemy in her manga.
-She started reading books about alchemy, which she found complicated because some books contradicted others.
-Arakawa was attracted more by the philosophical aspects than the practical ones.
-For the Equivalent Exchange (等価交換, Tōka Kōkan) concept, she was inspired by the work of her parents, who had a farm in Hokkaido and worked hard to earn the money to eat.
+After reading about the concept of the philosopher's stone, Arakawa became interested to the idea of characters using alchemy in her manga.
+She began reading books about alchemy, which she found complicated because some books contradicted others.
+Arakawa was more interested with the philosophical aspects of alchemy than the practical ones.
+For the concept of Equivalent Exchange (等価交換, Tōka Kōkan), she was inspired by the work of her parents, who had a farm in Hokkaido and worked hard to earn money to eat.

-Arakawa wanted to integrate social problems into the story.
+Arakawa wanted to integrate social issues into the story.
 Her research involved watching television news programs and talking to refugees, war veterans and former yakuza.
 Several plot elements, such as Pinako Rockbell caring for the Elric brothers after their mother dies, and the brothers helping people to understand the meaning of family, expand on these themes.
-When creating the fictional world of Fullmetal Alchemist, Arakawa was inspired after reading about the Industrial Revolution in Europe; she was amazed by differences in the culture, architecture, and clothes of the era and those of her own culture.
-She was especially interested in England during this period and incorporated these ideas into the manga.
-The series has a steampunk setting.
-The Ishbal region has similarities to the Middle East, with the plot bearing relations to invasions that have occurred in the region during the 20th century.
+When creating the fictional world of Fullmetal Alchemist, Arakawa was inspired after reading about the Industrial Revolution in Europe; she was amazed at the differences in culture, architecture, and clothes of the era from those of her own culture.
+She was especially interested in England during this period and incorporated these influences into the manga, leading to the series having a steampunk setting (also described as dieselpunk).
+The Ishbal region bears similarities to the Middle East, with the plot developments in Ishbal being influenced by invasions from Western powers that occurred in the region during the 20th century.

 When the manga began serialization, Arakawa was considering several major plot points, including the ending.
 She wanted the Elric brothers to recover their bodies—at least partly.
 As the plot continued, she thought that some characters were maturing and decided to change some scenes.
-Arakawa said the manga authors Suihō Tagawa and Hiroyuki Eto are her main inspirations for her character designs; she describes her artwork as a mix of both of them.
-She found that the easiest of the series's characters to draw were Alex Louis Armstrong, and the little animals.
-Arakawa likes dogs so she included several of them in the story.
-Arakawa made comedy central to the manga's story because she thinks it is intended for entertainment, and tried to minimize sad scenes.
+Arakawa cited manga authors Suihō Tagawa and Hiroyuki Eto as her main inspirations for her character designs; she described her artwork as a mix of both of their styles.
+Arakawa found that the easiest of the series's characters to draw were Alex Louis Armstrong and the little animals.
+Arakawa liked dogs, so she included several of them in the story.
+She also made comedy central to the story because she viewed manga as being intended for entertainment, and she tried to minimize sad scenes.